RichCherng/WorldMap/Context.md

 - Don't assume and only code with what defined in the Task.md
 - When given a task, check if that task exists.
 If the task doesn't exists, help user create and define that task.
 - Before executing, review the task with user.
 If the task need revision, ask user for help to define the task.
+- **When reviewing and revising the approach or task, always edit the task file with the new details** – ensure the task definition stays up-to-date with any changes in scope, requirements, or approach.

 ### 🎯 Task Execution
 - **Always use a specific branch for each task** – if no branch is specified or doesn't exist, ask the user to specify a branch name before starting work.
 Never work directly on the main branch.